1976 Portuguese presidential election

-Presidential elections were held in Portugal on 27 June 1976.
+A presidential election was held in Portugal on 27 June 1976.

-With a broad base of support that comprised the center-left and the center-right, Ramalho Eanes won the election on the first round and became the first elected President of Portugal after the Carnation Revolution.
+With a broad base of support that comprised the center-left and the center-right, Ramalho Eanes won the election on the first round with more than 61% of the votes and became the first elected President of Portugal after the Carnation Revolution.

-The Portuguese Communist Party presented its own candidate, Octávio Pato, a well known anti-fascist.
-Otelo Saraiva de Carvalho, a key figure during the Carnation Revolution in 1974, was also a candidate.
+The Portuguese Communist Party presented its own candidate, Octávio Pato, a well known anti-fascist, but performed poorly, receiving just under 8% of the votes.
+Otelo Saraiva de Carvalho, a key figure during the Carnation Revolution in 1974, was also a candidate, polling second with 16%, while former prime minister José Pinheiro de Azevedo was narrowly behind at third place with 14% of the votes.
+Voter turnout stood at above 75% of registered voters.
+Eanes was sworn in as President on 14 July 1976.

+Background

+Following the approval of a new constitution in early April 1976, the process of electing new institutions, a new assembly and a president, began with legislative elections on 25 April, and with the scheduling of presidential elections for 27 June, confirmed by then-President Francisco da Costa Gomes in May of the same year.
+The outgoing president, Costa Gomes, refused the idea of running for a full term, in order to facilitate the transition to democracy.
+Early on, the role of general António Ramalho Eanes in the 25 November 1975 coup, made him the consensus candidate among the main democratic forces.

 Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
-In order to do so it was necessary to gather between 7500 and 15000 signatures and submit them to the Supreme Court of Justice.
+In order to do so it was necessary to gather between 7500 and 15000 signatures and submit them to the Supreme Court of Justice by 28 May 1976.

 According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
 If no candidate gets this majority there will take place a second round between the two most voted candidates.